 March 30, 2022 by Olivier Goffart

-Porting the Slint UI Toolkit to a Microcontroller with 264K RAM
+Porting the Slint UI Toolkit to a Microcontroller with 264K RAMBlog RSS

 Our vision with Slint as a cross-platform native UI toolkit is to provide user interfaces for any device.
 Initially we focused on running on desktop-class machines and embedded devices that support OpenGL ES.
 A few months ago we started porting Slint to microcontrollers (MCUs), and this blog post describes how we achieved that.